 When people think about selling a property, springtime generally comes to mind as the season for Real Estate, flowers are blooming, the weather is perfect, and homes and gardens really do look great.

 New-years resolution?
-Maybe… People have had time over the December/January holidays to re-evaluate their goals for the year ahead and moving to another area, purchasing a ‘first home’ or acquiring an investment property might be one of those goals. * http://onproperty.com.au/best-month-to-sell-a-property/
+Maybe… People have had time over the December/January holidays to re-evaluate their goals for the year ahead and to move to another area, purchasing a ‘first home’ or acquiring an investment property might be one of those goals. * http://onproperty.com.au/best-month-to-sell-a-property/

 Though keep in mind the amount of public and school holidays during this time of year; with potential purchasers possibly being away, try and schedule your listing wisely.